Can You Put Closing Costs into Mortgage : A Complete Guide

 What Are Closing Costs?

 Closing costs are the fees and expenses associated with finalizing a mortgage loan.
 These costs typically include fees for appraisal, title search, credit report, loan origination, and more.
-They are usually paid by the buyer during the closing process.
+The buyer usually pays them during the closing process.

 Why Would I Want To Roll Closing Costs Into My Mortgage?